CHAT WITH US

 4 Ways to Help Your Addicted Adult Child

-If you’re the parent of an addicted adult, you probably want to do everything you can to save your child from their addiction.
-On the other hand, your child is an adult.
-As much as you want them to get sober, you may believe they have to do it on their own.
+If you’re the parent of an addicted adult, you probably want to do everything you can to save your child.
+On the other hand, you may believe they have to do it on their own.
 Addiction is complex.
-The best solution(s) vary from one adult to another.
-And family dynamics are unique.
+Family dynamics are unique.
 Support in one family may look different than support in another.
-It’s important to strike a balance between loving support and encouragement and letting your addicted adult child take responsibility.
-Still, you’re now powerless!
-There are many things you can do to help your child get on the right track.
+It’s important to strike a balance between loving support and letting your adult child take the initiative.
+Helping adult children with addiction issues can seem daunting, but there is help available.
+To learn how to help adult children with drug abuse or alcohol misuse issues, contact Washburn House at 855.298.3104 today.
+Our addiction treatment center understands the complexities of family dynamics.
+We can help support you and your family.

-One common mistake parents of addicted adults make is enabling their children.
-Enabling is when you try to fix a problem for someone, but in a way that interferes with their ability to take responsibility.
-Parents enable addicted adult children when they protect them from the consequences of their actions.
+One common mistake parents make is enabling their children.
+Enabling is when you try to fix a problem for someone but in a way that interferes with their ability to take responsibility.
+Parents enable children when they protect them from the consequences of their actions.
 Enabling parents of addicted children may have good intentions, but their actions only maintain the problem.
 Examples of enabling behavior include:

 • Keeping secrets about your child’s behavior from others